S3-working-group/s3-practical-guide/docs/all.md

 ###### 5. Identify Domains

-_Cluster actors and/or needs according to relevance, into coherent **domains** as a starting point to sorting and prioritizing needs.
+_Cluster actors and/or needs according to relevance, into coherent **domains** as a starting point for sorting and prioritizing needs.
 Consider how to optimize end-to-end delivery of value to the various actors that you identified in step 2._

 Ways to identify domains: